learn-co-curriculum/navigating-curriculum-on-learn-ide/README.md

 ## Overview

-At this point, you've created a Learn account.
-Before you start, though, let's get a little more familiar with how lessons work on Learn.
+Before we go any further, let's get a little more familiar with how lessons work on Learn.
 In this README, we will briefly go over:

 * How content is organized on Learn
 * The standard Learn workflow